THOMASELOVE/431-classes-2023/class24/README.md

     - The Quiz involves two essays (questions 1 and 24), one of which is about Spiegelhalter's book.
     - The other 22 questions are skewed heavily towards material discussed in the slides for Classes 12-23.
 5. Class 25 on Tuesday 2023-12-05 will be given **via Zoom** rather than in person, and it will include some work with [the favorite movies](https://github.com/THOMASELOVE/431-classes-2023/tree/main/movies), as well as an "Ask Me Anything" session.
-6. Feedback on the Minute Paper after Class 23 will be posted **by class time**.
+6. Feedback on the Minute Paper after Class 23 [is now available](https://bit.ly/431-2023-min-23-feedback).
 7. An Answer Sketch for Lab 7 will be posted **by class time**.
 8. With regard to [Lab X](https://thomaselove.github.io/431-labX/), I will post a video of myself creating and posting a basic website before our class on Tuesday 2023-12-05.
     - [Lab X](https://thomaselove.github.io/431-labX/) is due (for those who choose to do it) on 2023-12-12 at noon.